timmayg/clus2023-devwks-2008/labs-pods.md

 <code> ssh -p 3389 -l ciscolive podXX-xelab.cisco.com </code>

+SSH Username & Password for the Ubuntu & the Cat9300 switches are all the same.
+### User: ciscolive
+### Password: ciscolive123

 The first SSH session will be used for managing Ansible and the files.

 The second SSH session will be a jump box for you to get to the first Cat9300 switch.